 Impact of Early Interventions and Specific Supports

+Section 4(13)(c) provides

+Reasonable and necessary supports for people with disability should…

+(c) develop and support the capacity of people with disability to undertake activities that enable them to participate in the mainstream community and in employment.

 One of the aims of the NDIS was to provide supports to participants which will decrease their longer term need for supports.
 The Productivity Commission’s 2011 Report (Productivity Commission 2011, Volume 2 Chapter 16, P779) argued